giacomomarchioro/pyIIIFpres/README.md

 # pyIIIFpres
-This is a Python module build for easing the construction of JSON manifests complaint with IIIF [API 3.0](https://iiif.io/api/presentation/3.0/) in production environment similarly to [iiif-prezi](https://github.com/iiif-prezi/iiif-prezi) for earlier versions of the protocol.
+This is a Python module build for easing the construction of JSON manifests complaint with IIIF [API 3.0](https://iiif.io/api/presentation/3.0/) in production environment, similarly to [iiif-prezi](https://github.com/iiif-prezi/iiif-prezi) for earlier versions of the protocol.

 **NOTE: this is NOT a a reference implementation, and is currently under development**